daronphang/programming-resources/architectures/API/REST/contraints.md

 The uniform interface lets the client talk to the server in a single language, independent of the architectural backend of either.
 It should also provide a standardized means of communication i.e. for REST APIs built on HTTP, the uniform interface includes HTTP verbs GET, POST, PUT, PATCH and DELETE for CRUD operations.

+Four guideline principles of uniform interface are:

+- Individual resources are identified in requests (resource-based)
+- Resources are manipulated through representations
+- Messages are self-descriptive and sufficient for the server to process the request
+- Includes HATEOAS for each response so taht clients can discover other resources easily

 ### Layered System

 A layered system is one comprised of layers, with each layer having a specific functionality and responsibility i.e. caches, gateways, proxy servers.
 It lets you encapsulate legacy systems and move less commonly accessed functionality to a shared intermediary, while also shielding more modern and commonly used components from them.
+Each layer does not know anything about other layers.

 There are substantial security benefits of having a layered system as it allows you to stop attacks at the proxy layer, or within other layers, preventing them from getting to your actual server architecture.

 ### Code on Demand (Optional)

-Code-on-demand allows for code or applets to be transmitted via the API for use within the application.
+Servers can also provide executable code to the client i.e. Java servlets, server-side scripts.Code-on-demand allows for code or applets to be transmitted via the API for use within the application.
 In essence, it creates a smart application that is no longer solely dependent on its own code structure.